ChicoBitcoinJoe/community/funding.md

 - Remove reliance on running an ipfs node or using a read only gateway
 - Custom themes
 - Custom AutoModerators/Automoderator Market
-- Better Ipfs integration (auto pinning favorited items, filecoin ...)
+- Better Ipfs integration (auto pinning favorited items, filecoin, save encrypted copy of profile ...)
 - Adopt a standard for LinkDB event data
+- Community Grants

 ## Funding Goals ##